 Skip to content

-Family history of lung cancer
+You have a family history of lung cancer

-Lung cancer is the leading cause of cancer deaths in the U.S.
+Lung Cancer is the Leading Cause of Cancer Deaths in the U.S.

 lung_cancer_diagram